dyaso/pdf-student/README.md

 ### Instructions

-It's meant to be mostly keyboard operated (arrow keys to navigate etc), with keyboard shortcuts shown in the pop-up context menu.
+It's meant to be mostly keyboard operated (use arrow keys to navigate, ctrl-+ and - to zoom), with keyboard shortcuts shown in the pop-up context menu.
 Mousing over the page overview panel temporarily shows pages in the main view to make browsing around quicker.

 Bookmarks are single letters: type a letter to assign it to the page you're on, then type it again later to jump back to that page.
 Press &lt;SPACE> to erase a bookmark.